-On December 9, 2013, the Bank placed two issuances of Bonds (CEBURES); the first issuance aggregating \$2,300 with a 5-year term, bearing monthly interest at the TIIE rate plus 30 basis points and the second issuance for \$2,700, with a 10-year term, bearing half-yearly interest at the rate of 8.08% (note 19).
+On December 9, 2013, the Group throughout the Bank placed two issuances of Bonds (CEBURES); the first issuance aggregating to \$2,300 with a 5-year term, bearing monthly interest at the TIIE rate plus 30 basis points and the second issuance to \$2,700, with a 10-year term, bearing half-yearly interest at the rate of 8.08% (note 21).

-On January 31, 2013, the Bank issued preferred subordinated debentures, subject to mandatory conversion into common shares representing capital stock, provided that any of the following conditions is met: (i) where the result from dividing the Tier 1 Basic Capital by the Bank's total weighted assets subject to risk is 4.5% or less; or (ii) where the National Banking and Securities Commission (the Banking Commission) notifies the Bank that it has not complied with the minimum remedial action in case of not having the minimum capitalization level required or when non complying with the minimum capitalization index required by the LCI and the Bank does not rectify such situation.
-Such issuance totaled US\$110 million and bears interest at the 30-day LIBOR rate plus 365 basis points (note 23).
+On January 31, 2013, the Group throughout the Bank issued preferred subordinated debentures, subject to mandatory conversion into common shares representing capital stock, provided that any of the following conditions is met: (i) where the result from dividing the Tier 1 Basic Capital by the Bank's total weighted assets subject to risk is 4.5% or less; or (ii) where the Banking Commission notifies the Bank that it has not complied with the minimum remedial action in case of not having the minimum capitalization level required or when non complying with the minimum capitalization index required by the Law of Credit Institutions (LIC) and the Bank does not rectify such situation.
+Such issuance totaled US\$110 million and bears interest at the 30-day LIBOR rate plus 365 basis points (note 26).

-The Banking Commission fined the Bank for \$379 on November 4, 2011, due to a breach of various prudential dispositions identified by that authority for the years 2007 and 2008.
+The Banking Commission fined the Group for \$379 on November 4, 2011, due to a breach of various prudential dispositions identified by that authority for the years 2007 and 2008.
 On July 25, 2012 the Bank settled the fine, recognizing a debit in the consolidated statement of income under "Other operating income, net".